Thinking of Hiring Your Home out as a Photo Shoot Location?

 - What will the neighbours think?
-Photo shoots are busy, and crews can be large.
+Photoshoots are busy, and crews can be large.
 There will also be recce visits, and prop deliveries, all of which can aggravate the neighbours.
 It’s a good idea to keep those around you up to date, and if neighbourly relations are already fraught, this may be a reason to reconsider hiring your home.

-- There are expectations on you.
+- There are expectations of you.
 Shoot crews expect a tidy and secure house and a supply of refreshments.
 If you are using a location agency, you also need to keep them up to date with availability and any changes you make to your location.

 - Keeping it fresh.
-If you are a busy location, you will need to reinvest some of your earnings to keep your home fresh and appealing.
+If you own a busy location, you will need to reinvest some of your earnings to keep your home fresh and appealing.
 Some of our most popular locations also choose to reinvent individual rooms or features to increase demand.

 What to expect when renting out your property

 Location agencies understand the process, know what works and have a bank of clients waiting in the wings.
 It’s in their interest to make your location work and appeal to the broadest audience.
 Ultimately using a location agency makes the process as smooth as can be and takes away the hours and days of effort involved in marketing and managing your location.

 For more about using a photo location agency, read the owner’s perspective

 If you think your property fits the bill and have thought through the pro’s and con’s of entering the exciting world of being a location owner do get in touch, send us some images to give us a good idea of the space and we will be in touch with our thoughts.